awsdocs/amazon-ec2-user-guide/doc_source/ec2-on-demand-instances.md

 With On\-Demand Instances, you pay for compute capacity by the second with no long\-term commitments\.
 You have full control over its lifecycle—you decide when to launch, stop, hibernate, start, reboot, or terminate it\.

 There is no long\-term commitment required when you purchase On\-Demand Instances\.
-You pay only for the seconds that your On\-Demand Instances are in the `running` state\.
+You pay only for the seconds that your On\-Demand Instances are in the `running` state, with a 60\-second minimum\.
 The price per second for a running On\-Demand Instance is fixed, and is listed on the [Amazon EC2 Pricing, On\-Demand Pricing page](http://aws.amazon.com/ec2/pricing/on-demand/)\.

 We recommend that you use On\-Demand Instances for applications with short\-term, irregular workloads that cannot be interrupted\.